 Winner: 2021 Diane S. Hope Book of the Year Award, Visual Communication Division, National Communication Association

-Co-editors: David Staton and Tammy Matthews.
-New York and London, Routledge, under contract.
+Co-editor: David Staton with editorial assistance from Tammy Matthews.
+New York and London, Routledge, 2022.

 Interactive documentary is still an emerging field that eludes concise definitions or boundaries.
 Grounded in practice-based research, this collection seeks to expand the sometimes exclusionary field, giving voice to scholars and practitioners working outside the margins.